Anxiety

 What you can do yourself to deal with your anxiety

-Anxiety causes our thoughts to wander and focus on disasters that could possibly occur.
-Describe to yourself what is going on around you and ask yourself what you need right now. - Accept your anxiety
+When you feel anxiety, your thoughts often race.
+Describe to yourself what is happening around you and ask yourself what you need right now. - Accept the anxiety

-When you have strong anxiety, it can feel both unbearable and dangerous.
-Remind yourself that you are experiencing anxiety (or a panic attack), that it will pass and that it is harmless, even though it is hard to believe – the body is designed to withstand this reaction. - Keep doing things that you like
+When your anxiety is strong, it may feel unbearable.
+Remind yourself that you are experiencing anxiety (or a panic attack), that it will pass, and that it is harmless even if it feels hard to believe — the body is built to handle this reaction. - Continue doing what matters to you

-Keeping doing the things you like or need to do, despite the fear of anxiety, is the most constructive way to behave.
-You choose to do what is important to you instead of being guided by anxiety.
+Continuing to do things you enjoy or need to do, despite the fear of anxiety, is the most helpful approach.
+You choose to do what is important to you and reduce anxiety’s influence over your life.

 When should you seek help for anxiety?

-- If you feel that the anxiety is so strong and occurs to such an extent that it limits how you function in everyday life.
+If your anxiety is so strong and frequent that it limits your everyday functioning.

-- If you avoid situations that have previously caused you anxiety so that your daily life becomes limited.
+If you avoid situations that have previously caused anxiety to the point where your daily life becomes restricted.

-- If you have difficulty sleeping or concentrating because of your anxiety.
+If you have difficulty sleeping or concentrating because of anxiety.